tongwu2020/phattacks/README.md

+### Updates:
+We upload the doa models, which can be founded at  [MNIST](https://github.com/tongwu2020/phattacks/tree/master/mnist/model), [Cifar10](https://github.com/tongwu2020/phattacks/tree/master/cifar).
+These models can be used as baseline model to defend against any patch attacks (Physically Realizable Attacks).

 # Defending Against Physically Realizable Attacks on Image Classification

 In Proceedings of the 8th International Conference on Learning Representations (ICLR’20)